 My Background & Trainings/Certifications

 - I majored in psychology at Georgia State University.
-My graduate degree is in Transpersonal Counseling Psychotherapy from Naropa University.

 - Sensorimotor Psychotherapy level 1.
 Sensorimotor is a way to work with trauma in a nervous system and body based way.
 Not all tough experiences lead to trauma.
 When our nervous systems are overwhelmed and are unable to regulate fight/flight/social engagement after the initial difficult event, this is when trauma has happened.
 Sensorimotor utilizes talk and body based interventions to allow clients to heal the mind and body.

 A little about me…

 I work with individuals on embodiment, releasing trauma and finding their true selves because I know what it feels like to be disconnected.
 I didn’t really know I was disconnected from my body, my true self until I started my own therapy while I was in graduate school.
 Once I graduated I continued therapy and found someone that did somatic counseling and Core Synchronism (though I didn’t know what Core was at that time).